The Sacrificial System After Christ's Return

 "And the priest shall take of the blood of the sin offering, and put it on the door posts of the house, and on the four corners of the ledge of the altar, and on the gateposts of the inner court.
 And so you shall do this on the seventh day of the month for each man who goes astray, and for the simple.
 And you shall atone for the house" (vs.19-20).

-Spiritual and Moral Sin
+Physical and Spiritual Sin

 It is obvious that some people who live during Christ's reign will continue to rebel against both the physical and spiritual law of God.
 In fact, the scriptures clearly show that people will continue to rebel against God until the end of human existence on the earth.